You can add a form from the add panel (A)→ elements → forms section.

 Text type — here, you choose what type of input you are asking for.
 For example, an input field with text type:email will only accept email addresses.
+A phone text type will only accept phone numbers.
 A password text type will hide the typed characters in the input field.

 Autofocus — If you want an input field to get focus when the page loads, check the autofocus option in the form settings.
 When a form element has autofocus checked, the page will load and scroll to that element if the form is below the fold.